 Performance & Distributions

-However, I do not like that they only use the TSX as their benchmark and ignore the S&P 500.
-With 50% of their portfolio invested in the U.S. and nearly 6% in international markets, it seems only fair to include U.S. and international components to their benchmark.
+However, I don’t particularly appreciate that they only use the TSX as their benchmark and ignore the S&P 500.
+With 50% of their portfolio invested in the U.S., it seems only fair to include U.S. and international components to their benchmark measures.

-Just for fun, I ran the calculations using a portfolio with 54.5% XIU.TO, 39.4% SPY and 6.1% XEF.TO (for international equity) for the past 10 years.
-Results include dividends.
+Just for fun, I ran the calculations using a portfolio with 47% XIU.TO, 50% SPY and 3% XEF.TO (for international equity) for the past 10 years, 5 and 3 years.
+Results include dividends and are as of 7/31/2024 to match their website.

-Canoe Income Fund currently pays a 8.75% yield.
-The idea of having a high yield investment where distributions are paid monthly is quite interesting.
-If you reinvest the distribution, you can beat the market, which is quite impressive!
-Strangely enough, EIT.UN.TO returns are now quite like my personal portfolio.
+The idea of having a high-yield investment (EIT.UN.TO pays 8.5% yield at the time of writing) where distributions are paid monthly is quite interesting.
+If you reinvest the distribution, you could beat the market, which is quite impressive!
+Strangely enough, EIT.UN.TO returns are now quite similar to my personal portfolio.

 The lesson here is that conclusions and returns can vary from one year to another.
 We will review Canoe again next year.
 The Canoe fund could be an interesting way to generate a high income from your investments.
 However, if you cash this distribution, make sure you realize two things:

-#2 Your dividend is not likely to grow over time.
-It’s same as it was ten year ago.
+#2 Your dividend will not likely grow over time

 Final Thoughts

-Canoe income fund (EIT.UN.TO) is not the worst investment in the world.
-In fact, it generated decent returns considering their dividend.
-While its performance on the market for the last three to four years is impressive, the fund is not perfect.
-First, it does not avoid fluctuations when the market is shaky.
-If you looked at your portfolio value during corrections, Canoe did not save you from headaches.
+Canoe EIT income fund is not the worst investment in the world.
+In fact, it generated decent returns considering its dividend.
+While recent performance has been impressive, the fund is not perfect.
+First, ownership of this fund does not avoid value fluctuations when the market is shaky.
+If you looked at your portfolio value during corrections Canoe did not save you from headaches.